This section provides guidelines for successful implementation and use of Acoustic Experience Analytics (Tealeaf) UI Capture.

 - In Ajax calls, do not make the request parameters or response data difficult to review and analyze.
 Create a request body that clearly shows what is being requested and where it is placed in the root document.
 The same applies to the response.

-- For Ajax calls that result in updates to the page in the form of new user input elements such as drop-down lists or text boxes, Tealeaf needs to be notified so that user interactions with these newly inserted elements can be captured.
+- For Ajax calls that result in updates to the page in the form of new user input elements such as drop-down lists or text boxes, Acoustic Experience Analytics (Tealeaf) needs to be notified so that user interactions with these newly inserted elements can be captured.
 The UI Capture library provides a simple API for this purpose.

 Your account will be closed and all data will be permanently deleted and cannot be recovered.
 Are you sure?